tangyc8866/ECNU-Stat-templates/README.md

 # ECNU-Stat-templates
 Different templates for School of Statistics of ECNU are available here.
+All documents should be coded in UTF-8, and TeX files are compiled with XeLaTeX.

+Please update R and Rstudio in the latest version, and TeXLive and TeXstudio are recommended for processing TeX files.

 Available templates include:

 1. Two Beamer templates based on Beamer Zaragoza style, all in 19:6 presentation mode;